Dxinz/OBHMR/README.md

 # DeepOBHMR
-OBHMR: Partial Generalized Point Set Registration with Overlap Bidirectional Hybrid Mixture Model The repository offers the official implementation of our paper in PyTorch.
+OBHMR: Partial Generalized Point Set Registration with Overlap Bidirectional Hybrid Mixture Model.// The repository offers the official implementation of our paper in PyTorch.

  In this paper, we introduce a novel overlap-based bidirectional registration approach, i.e., Overlap Bidirectional